heni/virtualenv-make-relocatable/README.md

 ### virtualenv-make-relocatable

-simple tool to make scripts provided by virtualenv relocatable
+Simple tool to make scripts provided by virtualenv relocatable It's just the alternative for removed `virtualenv --relocatable`

 #### Background